 - Complications related to the stone (i.e., obstruction or infection)

 The large majority of stones pass spontaneously, and the patient requires only pain medication.
 However, stones that do not pass spontaneously or cause persistent symptoms are treated using lasers, ultrasound, or shock waves.

 Bladder cancer is the second most common urologic cancer with close to 50,000 new cases and 12,000 deaths reported each year.
 It is 3 times more common in men than women, and it is 4 times more common in Caucasians than African-Americans.

 Although no cause of bladder cancer is known, it is felt that environmental exposure to carcinogens plays a major role.
 Cigarette smoking is a major risk factor for bladder cancer.

 When diagnosed early, most bladder cancers can be treated and effectively cured.

-Renal cell carcinoma is the most common solid renal tumor and occurs in 90% of cases.
+Renal cell carcinoma is the most common solid renal tumour and occurs in 90% of cases.
 It primarily occurs in adults, and males are twice as likely to be affected.
 Thirty thousand new diagnoses are made each year in the United States, and 12,000 deaths from it are recorded.

 Presenting symptoms such as pain, blood in the urine (hematuria), and flank mass occur only rarely today and generally indicate advanced disease.
-Greater than 50% of tumors present as asymptomatic, incidental findings on radiographic imaging studies such as ultrasound or CT scans.
+Greater than 50% of tumours present as asymptomatic, incidental findings on radiographic imaging studies such as ultrasound or CT scans.